Snapshot: 2017 update of Internet speeds and pricing across the Caribbean

-An update of fixed Internet broadband speeds and pricing across the Caribbean in 2016.
+A 2017 update of fixed Internet broadband speeds and pricing across the Caribbean.

+The methodology employed for this exercise has remained unchanged.
 Data was collected from the websites of widely used Internet Service Providers (ISPs) in the countries covered.
-To the extent possible, at least two ISPs were examined in each country (Table 1), and the exercise focussed on fixed/wired (non-dialup) Internet services, and on service plans for domestic/residential customers.
+To the extent possible, at least two ISPs were examined in each country (Table 1), and the exercise focussed on fixed (non-dialup) Internet services, and on service plans for domestic/residential customers.
+This year, 19 Caribbean countries were examined.

-The offerings from the ISPs varied drastically in respect of transmission speeds; hence the exercise was limited to identifying (per country):
+The offerings from the ISPs varied drastically in respect of transmission speeds, hence our review has been limited to determining the following for each country:

 - the lowest advertised download speed and the corresponding lowest monthly rate